Content

 Business activity

-Swissgrid also provides additional services, such as balance group and congestion management or ancillary services (AS) as part of European and Swiss interconnected operations.
+Swissgrid provides additional services, such as balance group and congestion management or ancillary services (AS), as part of European and Swiss interconnected operations.
 In addition to representing national interests, Swissgrid makes an important contribution to ensuring the secure supply of electricity for Switzerland.

 Cost-plus regulation